rocky/Perl-Devel-Trepan-WatchVar/README.md

 SYNOPSIS
 --------

-This adds a "watchvar" command to the Devel::Trepan debugger.
+This adds a `watchvar` command to the Devel::Trepan debugger.
-This plugin uses L<Variable::Magic> to do the heavy lifting.
+This plugin uses [Variable::Magic](https://metacpan.org/module/Variable::Magic) to do the heavy lifting.
 See "help" inside the debugger or a list of options.

 INSTALLATION